Skip to content

 Acute Phase Treatment

 Systemic treatment: Steroid pulse therapy (methylprednisolone 500–1,000 mg/day for 3 days, 1–2 courses) is initiated early after onset10).
-In severe cases, IVIG therapy (0.4–1.0 g/kg/day for 3–5 days) or plasma exchange may be added.
-Early high-dose administration, as tolerated by the patient’s general condition, is important to suppress the progression of ocular surface inflammation.
-Options such as cyclosporine (3–5 mg/kg/day), etanercept, infliximab, and other TNF-α inhibitors may be added, with reported efficacy particularly in steroid-resistant or persistent cases.
-Systemic management in a burn unit or intensive care unit with temperature control, fluid management, nutritional support, and infection prevention is essential, and multidisciplinary team-based comprehensive treatment is provided.
+In severe cases, IVIG therapy (0.4–1.0 g/kg/day for 3–5 days) or plasma exchange is added.
+Early high-dose administration, as permitted by the patient’s general condition, is important to suppress the progression of ocular surface inflammation.
+Options include adding cyclosporine (3–5 mg/kg/day) or TNF-α inhibitors such as etanercept and infliximab, which have been reported effective particularly in steroid-resistant or persistent cases.
+Systemic management in a burn unit or intensive care unit—including temperature control, fluid management, nutritional support, and infection prevention—is essential, and multidisciplinary team-based comprehensive treatment is provided.

-Topical ocular treatment: Betamethasone eye drops or ointment is applied frequently, 6–10 times daily, to prevent symblepharon formation.
-Antibiotic eye drops are used concomitantly for infection prophylaxis.
-Whether corneal epithelial stem cells can be preserved is the most important factor determining long-term visual prognosis11)13).
+Ocular topical treatment: Betamethasone eye drops or ointment is applied frequently, 6–10 times daily, to prevent symblepharon formation.
+Antibiotic eye drops are used concomitantly for infection prevention.
+Whether corneal epithelial stem cells can be preserved is the most critical factor determining visual prognosis in the chronic phase11)13).

-Early amniotic membrane transplantation (AMT): Recommended for Grade 2 or higher8).
-Reports indicate that 9 out of 10 extremely severe cases achieved BCVA 20/208).
-Additional antibiotic prophylaxis is needed as infectious keratitis occurs in 35% of cases8).
+Early amniotic membrane transplantation (AMT): Considered for Grade 2 or higher8).
+A report indicates that BCVA 20/20 was achieved in 9 out of 10 extremely severe cases8).
+Since infectious keratitis occurs in 35% of cases, additional antibiotic prophylaxis is needed8).
 Ophthalmic evaluation within 24–48 hours of onset and early AMT intervention improve visual prognosis13).
-Amniotic membrane transplantation can be performed by suturing to cover the bulbar conjunctiva, fornix, and palpebral conjunctiva completely, or by using a sutureless ring device such as Prokera.
-Prokera can be placed in the treatment room, avoiding invasive surgery in the acute phase, and its use is expanding in clinical practice.
-Amniotic membrane has anti-inflammatory, anti-angiogenic, and anti-scarring properties, and promotes ocular surface wound healing by sustained release of growth factors and anti-inflammatory cytokines.
+Amniotic membrane transplantation can be performed by suturing to cover the bulbar conjunctiva, fornix, and palpebral conjunctiva entirely, or by using a sutureless ring device such as Prokera.
+Prokera can be placed in a treatment room, avoiding invasive surgery in the acute phase, and its use in clinical settings is expanding.
+The amniotic membrane has anti-inflammatory, anti-angiogenic, and anti-scarring properties, and promotes ocular surface wound healing by releasing growth factors and anti-inflammatory cytokines.

 Chronic Phase Treatment

-Dry eye management: Frequent instillation of preservative-free artificial tears, hyaluronic acid eye drops, rebamipide eye drops (promotes mucin production and anti-inflammatory effects), diquafosol eye drops (promotes water and mucin secretion), and punctal plugs are used.
-Dry eye in the chronic phase of SJS is not simply a decrease in tear volume; it is a complex severe dry eye involving lipid layer abnormalities due to meibomian gland dysfunction, mucin deficiency due to goblet cell loss, and conjunctival epithelial keratinization.
+Dry eye management: Frequent instillation of preservative-free artificial tears, hyaluronic acid eye drops, rebamipide eye drops (enhancing mucin production and anti-inflammatory effects), diquafosol eye drops (promoting water and mucin secretion), and punctal plugs are used.
+Dry eye in the chronic phase of SJS is not simply a decrease in tear volume but a complex severe dry eye involving lipid layer abnormalities due to meibomian gland dysfunction, mucin deficiency due to goblet cell loss, and conjunctival epithelial keratinization.
 Therefore, management with a single agent is difficult, and a multi-drug strategy to supplement each component of the tear film is necessary.
-Since preservatives worsen keratoconjunctival epithelial damage, preservative-free formulations should be selected for all eye drops whenever possible.
+Since preservatives worsen keratoconjunctival epithelial damage, all eye drops should be preservative-free whenever possible.

 Trichiasis management: Regular epilation every 3–4 times per month according to the hair cycle.
 For fine, depigmented lashes, titanium forceps or suture forceps are effective.
-In recurrent cases, eyelid surgery for lash root resection or electrolysis (hair root destruction) is added.
-Trichiasis after SJS differs from ordinary age-related entropion; it is caused by mild marginal entropion at the posterior lid margin extending to the scar tissue of the lash roots, altering the direction of lash growth.
-Therefore, not only simple epilation but also active treatment of the underlying scarring of the lid margin is necessary.
-If long-standing trichiasis is left untreated, it can cause pseudopterygium, corneal astigmatism, and corneal opacity, so early intervention is desirable.
+In recurrent cases, eyelid surgery for lash root excision or electrolysis (hair root destruction) is added.
+Trichiasis after SJS differs from typical age-related entropion; it is caused by mild marginal entropion at the posterior lid margin extending to scar tissue at the hair root, altering the direction of lash growth.
+Therefore, not only simple epilation but also active treatment of the underlying lid margin scarring is necessary.
+If long-standing trichiasis is left untreated, it can lead to pseudopterygium, corneal astigmatism, and corneal opacity, so early intervention is desirable.

-Inflammation management: Low-concentration steroid eye drops suppress chronic inflammation and slow the progression of cicatricial changes.
-Pay attention to MRSA/MRSE carriage and select appropriate antibiotics based on culture.
-In SJS/TEN patients with severe ocular sequelae, the carriage rate of MRSA/MRSE in the conjunctival sac is high, which can trigger recurrence of ocular surface inflammation and infectious keratitis.
-Therefore, regular conjunctival sac cultures and consideration of MRSA-effective antibiotics such as vancomycin or linezolid when necessary are considered.
-With chronic steroid eye drops, monitor intraocular pressure and secondary glaucoma, and perform regular tonometry.
+Inflammation management: Low-dose steroid eye drops suppress chronic inflammation and slow the progression of cicatricial changes.
+Monitor for MRSA/MRSE carriage and select appropriate antibiotics based on culture.
+In SJS/TEN patients with severe ocular sequelae, the conjunctival sac has a high carriage rate of MRSA/MRSE, which can trigger ocular surface inflammation recurrence or infectious keratitis.
+Therefore, regular conjunctival sac cultures and consideration of MRSA-effective antibiotics such as vancomycin or linezolid when needed are considered.
+With chronic steroid eye drops, monitor for elevated intraocular pressure and secondary glaucoma, and perform regular intraocular pressure measurements.

 Scleral lenses and visual rehabilitation: Limbus-supported hard contact lenses and scleral lenses are effective for improving visual function in severe dry eye and irregular ocular surface.

 Scleral lenses for visual improvement: For severe dry eye with irregular corneal surface, scleral lenses or limbus-supported large-diameter contact lenses such as BostonSight PROSE (Prosthetic Replacement of the Ocular Surface Ecosystem) are useful.
-By retaining a buffer solution between the lens and the cornea, they optically correct fine corneal irregularities and maintain a continuous moist environment, suppressing the progression of epithelial damage.
-Many patients with bilateral SJS experience not only refractive correction but also reduction of pain, photophobia, and foreign body sensation.
+By retaining a buffer fluid between the lens and the cornea, they optically correct fine corneal irregularities and maintain a continuous moist environment, thereby suppressing the progression of epithelial damage.
+In many bilateral SJS patients, not only refractive correction but also reduction of pain, photophobia, and foreign body sensation is achieved.

 For severe visual impairment due to conjunctival tissue invasion into the cornea, limbal stem cell transplantation (LSCT) or cultured mucosal epithelial transplantation is performed.
 There are three types of limbal stem cell transplantation depending on the surgical technique.
-A systematic review of autologous limbal stem cell transplantation reported anatomical/functional success rates of 81%/74.4% for conjunctival-limbal autograft (CLAu), 78%/68.6% for simple limbal epithelial transplantation (SLET), and 61.4%/53% for cultivated limbal epithelial transplantation (CLET)9).
-CLAu and SLET showed significantly better outcomes than CLET (p=0.0048)9).
+A systematic review of autologous limbal stem cell transplantation reported that the anatomical/functional success rates for conjunctival-limbal autograft (CLAu) were 81%/74.4%, for simple limbal epithelial transplantation (SLET) 78%/68.6%, and for cultivated limbal epithelial transplantation (CLET) 61.4%/53% 9).
+CLAu and SLET showed significantly better outcomes than CLET (p=0.0048) 9).

-Cultured mucosal epithelial transplantation includes a method using autologous oral mucosal epithelial sheets, and autologous oral mucosal epithelial transplantation is approved as advanced medical care in Japan13).
+For cultured mucosal epithelial transplantation, a method using autologous oral mucosal epithelial sheets is available, and autologous oral mucosal epithelial transplantation is approved as advanced medical care in Japan 13).
 In cases such as bilateral SJS where autologous limbal tissue is not available, a small amount of the patient’s own oral mucosa is harvested, expanded into an epithelial sheet in culture medium, and then transplanted onto the corneal surface using amniotic membrane or fibrin glue as a carrier.
 During the preparation of cultured epithelial sheets, a medium supplemented with retinol and EGF is used to eliminate xenogeneic substances.
 Combination with mitomycin C to suppress fibroblast activity may also be employed.
 After transplantation, combined use of steroid eye drops and immunosuppressive agents is continued to prevent recurrence of ocular surface inflammation.

-Penetrating keratoplasty (PKP) is considered for corneal scarring, but in the absence of limbal stem cells, epithelialization failure is likely, and the prognosis of PKP alone is limited8).
-Therefore, in severe LSCD, a two-stage surgery is often selected: first, limbal stem cell transplantation or cultured mucosal epithelial transplantation is performed to stabilize the ocular surface, followed by lamellar keratoplasty or penetrating keratoplasty for corneal opacity13).
+Penetrating keratoplasty (PKP) is considered for cases with corneal scarring, but in the absence of limbal stem cells, epithelialization failure is likely, and the prognosis of PKP alone is limited 8).
+Therefore, in severe LSCD, a two-stage surgery is often chosen: first, limbal stem cell transplantation or cultured mucosal epithelial transplantation is performed to stabilize the ocular surface, followed by lamellar keratoplasty or penetrating keratoplasty for corneal opacity 13).

-The Boston keratoprosthesis (KPro) is used as an option for severe cases where vision recovery is difficult with other treatments 8).
-In particular, for bilateral SJS cases without autograft sources, type II (mucous membrane-covered) using titanium optical and tissue components has been reported as a means to overcome chronic conjunctivalization and eyelid adhesions.
-However, long-term complications such as glaucoma, retinal detachment, infection, and device exposure are not uncommon, requiring strict lifelong management.
+The Boston keratoprosthesis (KPro) is used as an option for severe cases where visual recovery is difficult with other treatments 8).
+In particular, for bilateral SJS cases without autograft sources, type II (mucous membrane-covered) using a titanium optical part and tissue part has been reported as a means to overcome chronic conjunctivalization and symblepharon.
+However, long-term complications such as glaucoma, retinal detachment, infection, and device exposure are not uncommon, requiring lifelong strict management.
 In a case of brinzolamide-induced SJS/TEN, PKP was performed for symblepharon and corneal scarring, improving visual acuity to 0.05 1).

 Since ocular surface inflammation can recur after ophthalmic surgeries such as cataract surgery, even in mild cases, sufficient anti-inflammatory treatment with oral steroids is necessary postoperatively.
-Preoperatively, conjunctival sac culture should confirm carriage of MRSA or MRSE, and prophylactic antibiotic eye drops should be administered as needed.
-For cataract surgery, it is recommended to minimize the wound size, protect the ocular surface with viscoelastic substances, and complete the surgery in as short a time as possible.
+Preoperatively, conjunctival sac culture should confirm the presence of MRSA or MRSE, and prophylactic antibiotic eye drops should be administered as needed.
+For cataract surgery, it is recommended to minimize the wound size, protect the ocular surface with viscoelastic material, and complete the surgery in as short a time as possible.

 Q What is the most important aspect of treatment in the acute phase?